 Given the increasing impact of climate change on conservation efforts worldwide, we look for projects that incorporate climate resilience and adaptation as essential components of long-term sustainability.

 Grants in Focus

 Summary: Kenya’s Maasai Mara region hosts some of the world’s largest and best known wildlife concentrations.
-In total, the Greater Mara Ecosystem covers 4,500km2, two thirds of which encompass community and private lands, including 11 conservancies managed in partnership with the tourism industry for both wildlife and livestock.
+In total, the Greater Mara Ecosystem covers 4,500 km2, two thirds of which encompass community and private lands, including 11 conservancies managed in partnership with the tourism industry for both wildlife and livestock.
 Making sure these conservancies deliver for local people is a central challenge to ensuring the Mara’s future and an important test case for African conservation.
-This project seeks to strengthen these conservancies by promoting integrated management and catalyzing sustainable economic enterprise.
-The key implementing partner is the Maasai Mara Wildlife Conservancies Association, a membership organization representing the interests of the region’s designated conservancies.
+COVID-19 has wiped out tourism revenue for the conservancies, imperiling this innovative conservation model.
+This project provides emergency assistance to enable the conservancies to maintain basic operations during the crisis.
+The key implementing partner is the Maasai Mara Wildlife Conservancies Association.
+Co-funders include the Liechtenstein Global Trust, Oak Foundation and Lion Recovery Fund.

 Project: Catalyzing the Southeastern Grasslands Initiative (SGI)